jcofer555/unraid_scripts_and_guides/guides/dockerimg_recreate.md

 ## 3. in settings > docker put a check in the delete vdisk file box and hit delete at the bottom
 ## 4. in settings > docker change enable docker to yes and hit apply
   > [!NOTE]
-  > confirm docker is stopped by checking the status at the top right of the settings > docker screen
+  > confirm docker is started by checking the status at the top right of the settings > docker screen
 ## 5. create the custom docker network or networks you had prior by going to unraids terminal and typing the command for each one needing created `docker network create name` changing name to the names you need it to be.
 If correct you will see a string of characters as output
   > [!NOTE]
   > if you hadn't created any custom networks you can skip step 5